The easiest way to create a table seating plan

 Make sure the tables are placed so that serving staff have easy access.
 Don't place a table blocking a door, especially a fire escape.
 If you have a large venue for the number of guests you may want to put all the tables in one corner to avoid the venue feeling empty.

-A good number of seats for a circular table is ten.
-If you have more than this not all the guests on a table will be able to see/speak to each other.
-If you have less than this you may have problems fitting all the tables into the venue.
+A good number of seats for a circular table is 8 to 10.
+If you have more than 10, not all the guests on a table will be able to see/speak to each other.
+If you have less than 8, you may have problems fitting all the tables into the venue.
 The figures below give you a rough idea of the number of guests you can fit on a circular table:

 |circular table diameter||seats|